voycey/docker-resque-web/README.md

 # Resque Web GUI
 ##(With Resque Cleaner & Resque Sliders)

-Need a GUI to monitor your Redis installation but freak out when you read the instructions for setting up resque-web? why do you need a framework? and a ruby env? and all these gem's etc etc etc? - especially if you haven't even looked at Ruby in your life - it can be overwhelming.
+Need a GUI to monitor your Redis / Resque queues but freak out when you read the instructions for setting up resque-web? why do you need a framework? and a ruby env? and all these gem's etc etc etc? - especially if you haven't even looked at Ruby in your life or are using a different platform (php-resque for example).

 This will sort you out - in 1 command you can point this at your Redis server and have a GUI that will allow you to monitor, manage and most importantly (the reason I started this) the ability to requeue failed jobs easily!